RossLote/legendary-memory/README.md

 6. run `dotnet run`
 7. You should now be able to run the Postman tests.

+## Troubleshooting

+I've found that on my system I get permission errors when trying to perform the migrations.
+Running `export DOTNET_SKIP_FIRST_TIME_EXPERIENCE=true` solves this for me.

 ## Re-seed that database
 If you need to re-run the Postman tests you will need to re-seed the database: